 I Got the COVID Vaccine.
 What Now?

-But until we know that the vaccine really does bring down case rates, we can’t go back to life as normal.
-This won’t happen until enough people vaccinated, which could be spring or summer at the earliest.
-Then, public health officials will make the call.
+Life as normal won’t return until enough people vaccinated, which could be spring or summer at the earliest.
+Then, public health officials will make the call that we have reached herd immunity in various communities.
 In the meantime, get the vaccine and keep playing your part to drive infections down.

 This story is developing.
 We will update it as new information becomes available.